Types Of Psychological Therapy

 Common types of psychological therapy for anxiety, bipolar disorder, and other mental health conditions

 Just as there are various treatment methods for physical ailments, there are diverse approaches for addressing mental disorders and emotional distress.
-These treatment methods, often called talk counseling or supportive therapy, can help individuals cope with mental illnesses like depression, panic disorder, and other mental health conditions.
+These treatment methods, often called talk therapy or supportive therapy, can help individuals cope with mental illnesses like depression, panic disorder, and other mental health conditions.

-Some variations of counseling—for example, psychodynamic therapy—have been practiced for a long time and are still in common use.
+Some variations of therapy—for example, psychodynamic therapy—have been practiced for a long time and are still in common use.
 Other types, such as neurofeedback therapy or eye movement desensitization and reprocessing (EMDR) therapy, have developed more recently.

 The types of therapy used vary by counselor